 Chesil beach report by Gareth Mayers

-Until next time tight lines and good luck!
+Until next time tight lines!